Frequently Asked Questions

 Where do doulas attend births?

 Doulas attend births anywhere a baby can be born, from hospitals to home to anywhere in between.
-Some doulas won't attend unassisted births, but I personally believe in serving the woman giving birth within the fullest extent of the law.

 Does insurance pay for a doula?